swasthikshetty10/Incridea22/README.md

-# Incridea22
+# Incridea-Website-22
-The official Website for Incridea 2022, NMAMIT - Nitte
+A Website using React and Firebase for Incridea 2022